tamucc-comp-bio/classroom_repo_2024/lectures/lecture13.md

 >>>
 ```

 which returns an Index object with the column labels.

+___

+### Add Column To Data Frame

 You can combine columns to create new columns:

 ```python
 >>> data["Sum_scores"] = data["Female_plumage_score"] + data["Male_plumage_score"]